osama-alhyari/MasterPiece/README.md

 # 😊 My Motivation

 >During my university journey, I worked for the company Modern Appliances Kingdom in multiple different roles: from a security systems technician to being a graphic designer and setting up search ad campaigns.
 After graduating from university and enrolling in the Orange Coding Academy Bootcamp, I was required to hand in a graduation project "My MasterPiece".
 After some thought about what project I should build.
-The right thing to do seemed to be to work for Modern Appliances Kingdom in a new role.
-A Full-Stack Web developer to build the company website from scratch as the lack of control over how the website looks from the previous e-commerce managment tool was becoming a nuisance.
+The right thing to do seemed to be to give back to Modern Appliances Kingdom in a new role.
+A freelance Web developer to build the company website from scratch as the lack of control over how the website looks from the previous e-commerce managment tool was becoming a nuisance.

 # 📈 Entity Relatshionship Diagram